 Moscow, May 19, 1925.

-THE foreign commission of the general council of the trades unions Soviet Union have addressed the following letter to the general council of the Amsterdam Internation-
+THE foreign commission of the general council of the trades unions of the Soviet Union have addressed the following letter to the general council of the Amsterdam Internation-

-Dear Comrades.
+Dear Comrades,

 The session of the plenum of the general council, for various reasons and in consequence of the London conference between the English trade unions and the trade unions of the Soviet Union, could not take place until the period from the 30th of April till the 3rd of May.
-The conference of the trade unions of England and of the Soviet Union have discussed in the fullest manner the question of unity, as well as the relation of the al council of the trade unions of the Soviet Union to the Amstredam international.
-The plenum of the general council of the trade unions of the Soviet Union approved of the work and the decisions of the London con-ference and instructed the foreign nmission to reply.
+The conference of the trade unions of England and of the Soviet Union have discussed in the fullest manner the question of unity, as well as the relation of the general council of the trade unions of the Soviet Union to the Amstredam International.
+The plenum of the general council of the trade unions of the Soviet Union approved or the work and the decisions of the London conference and instructed the foreign commission to reply.

-On the basis of these decisions we consider it to be our duty to inform you, that the decision of the general cil of the Amsterdam International of the 7th of February has made a very profound impression upon our trade unions.
-We have thought that the result of our exchange of letters would have been a greater mutual understanding and a meeting of our representatives with the representa tives of the Amsterdam International n order to examine together the ques tion of the unity of the trade union movement, as a first attempt to approach this question in a In our opinion, this ques tion is the most important and essen tial for the workers of the whole world.
+On the basis of these decisions we consider it to be our duty to inform you, that the decision of the general council of the Amsterdam International of the 7th of February has made a very profound impression upon our trade unions.
+We have thought that the result of our exchange of letters would have been a greater mutual understanding and a meeting of our representatives with the representa tives of the Amsterdam International in order to examine together the ques tion of the unity of the trade union movement, as a first attempt to ap proach this question in a concrete manner.
+In our opinion, this ques tion is the most important and essential for the workers of the whole world.
 We only wished to achieve a joint conference between the repre sentatives of the trade unions of the Soviet Union and of the Amsterdam International without pre-conditions.

-YOUR resolution rejects our propos al and stipulates that the meeting can only take place after a previous declaration on our side that we are prepared to affiliate to the Ansterdam International.
-This means affiliation to the Amsterdam international as it is, that is, upon the basis of its principles and statutes. mous importance is to be attached to the declaration of Oudegeest and Jouhaux, in which this standpoint is confirmed.
-We state with the deepest regret that these interpretations and declarations will do even more than the Amsterdam resolution to sharpen the differences, but they will in new way render more easy the question of the visit of the English delegation to us have further strengthened this tie.
+YOUR resolution rejects our proposal and stipulates that the meeting can only take place after a previous declaration on our side that we are prepared to affiliate to the Amsterdam International.
+This means affiliation to the Amsterdam International as it is, that is, upon the basis of its principles and statutes.
+Enormous importance is to be attached to the declaration of Oudegeest and Jouhaux, in which this standpoint is confirmed.
+We state with the deepest regret that these interpretations and declarations will do even more than the Amsterdam resolution to sharpen the differences, but they will in no way render more easy the question of